Guide: How to Digitize Your Kaizen Process

 After the pilot, look at the metrics.
 How many ideas are being submitted?
 How fast are they moving through the process?
 Where are the bottlenecks?
 Make adjustments to your workflows based on what you learn, then roll out to the next department or site.

-Scaling is easier when you've learned what works in your context.
+Scaling is easier when you have learned what works in your context.

-The best digital kaizen tool in the world doesn't work if people don't use it.
+The best digital kaizen tool in the world does not work if people do not use it.
 Frontline workers need to see that their ideas matter.

 This is a fundamental challenge many organisations face.
 Getting frontline workers to share ideas requires more than just a platform.
 It requires trust, feedback, and recognition.

-- Make submission frictionless.
-If entering an idea takes longer than 60 seconds, most people won't do it.
+• Make submission frictionless.
+If entering an idea takes longer than 60 seconds, most people will not do it.
 Mobile-first design matters here.

-- Explain decisions transparently.
+• Explain decisions transparently.
 If an idea is rejected, explain why.
-If it's approved but delayed, explain when you'll work on it and why.
+If it is approved but delayed, explain when you will work on it and why.
 Workers will keep submitting ideas if they understand the logic, even if not every idea gets implemented.
+Linköping Municipality's 66% reduction in admin time on idea handling came largely from standardising these messages.

-- Celebrate wins publicly.
+• Celebrate wins publicly.
 A team meeting shout-out, a reminder email, a small incentive.
-Recognition doesn't need to be expensive, but it needs to happen.
+Recognition does not need to be expensive, but it needs to happen.

 You might also want to check out our guide on why your suggestion box is collecting dust.
-The dynamics are similar whether you're using paper or digital.
+The dynamics are similar whether you are using paper or digital.

 When evaluating platforms, think about your specific context.
 Are you a single site or do you have 20 facilities?
 Do you manufacture automotive parts or food?
 Do you have strong IT support or do you need something that runs itself?

-Look at case studies from similar organisations to see what's actually possible.
+Look at case studies from similar organisations to see what is actually possible.
 Talk to references.
-Ask what they wish they'd known before implementation.
+Ask what they wish they had known before implementation.

 A few key things to assess:

-- Ease of use.
-Can a production manager who doesn't spend time in software navigate it without constant support?
+• Ease of use.
+Can a production manager who does not spend time in software navigate it without constant support?

-- Support.
-What's the vendor's response time for problems?
+• Support.
+What is the vendor's response time for problems?
 Do they have training resources?
 Can they help with implementation?

 Check out our guide on how to prioritise ideas to understand one of the most important workflows you want the tool to support well.